Treating sinusitis can be a quick and simple solution.

-The sinuses are air-filled spaces at the front of your skull, between your eyes and above your upper jaw, that are connected to the inside of your nose (see figure 1).
-Sinusitis is an infection of the mucous membrane that lines the sinuses.
+Your sinuses are air-filled spaces at the front of your skull, between your eyes and above your upper jaw, that are connected to the inside of your nose.
+Sinusitis is an infection of the mucous membrane that lines your sinuses.
 It causes symptoms of pain, a blocked nose, discharge, reduced sense of smell and the feeling of mucus at the back of your nose or throat.

-The aim of surgery is to widen the passage between the sinus and your nose so that mucus does not become trapped anymore.
+The aim is to widen the passage between the sinus and your nose so that mucus no longer becomes trapped.
 This should prevent the sinusitis from coming back but your sense of smell may not improve.

 Are there any alternatives to surgery?

 Antibiotics may help to clear the infection.
-If your sinusitis is caused by an allergy, you may be able to prevent sinusitis by avoiding the ‘triggers’ of your allergy or by taking medication, such as antihistamines or a nasal steroid spray.
+If your sinusitis is caused by an allergy, you may be able to prevent sinusitis by avoiding the ‘triggers’ of your allergy or by taking medication such as antihistamines or a nasal steroid spray.
 If you use a nasal steroid spray for a long time, you can reduce the size of polyps, which may mean that you do not need surgery.

-Your surgeon will use an endoscope to examine your nasal passages.
-They will use special instruments to remove any polyps and to widen the passages from your sinuses into your nose.
+Your surgeon will use a small telescope (endoscope) to examine your nasal passages.
+They will use instruments to remove any polyps and to widen the passages from your sinuses into your nose.